 What Does It Taste Like?

-The flavor of fresh ginger is peppery and slightly sweet, with a pungent and spicy aroma.
+The flavor of fresh ginger is slightly peppery and sweet, with a pungent and spicy aroma.
 Much like garlic, fresh ginger mellows with cooking and turns bitter if burned.
 The ground form is not as strongly flavored but has a warm bite and a little sweetness.
-Ground ginger most commonly used in sweet desserts and is not normally interchangeable with fresh ginger.
+Ground ginger is used often in desserts and is not easily swapped with fresh ginger.

 Cooking With Ginger